qeffects/TypeScriptToLua.github.io/docs/advanced/automated-testing.md

 ---
-title: Automated Testing
+title: Unit Testing
 ---

-import { SideBySide } from "@site/src/components/SideBySide";
-import { DeprecatedInVersion } from "@site/src/components/DeprecatedInVersion";
+## Getting started

 This guide is going to explore unit testing, it’s assuming some familiarity with the subject, but it’s not required.